Skip to content

 • W v SI International Ltd

-Advised as sole counsel on the recoverability of a £60,000 commission fee payable for the sale of a yacht, after the owner sold the yacht privately and declined to pay any commission to the broker.
+Advised as sole counsel on the recoverability commission fee payable for the sale of a high-value yacht, after the owner sold the yacht privately and declined to pay any commission to the broker.
 This advice considered both the effect of the contract itself, and potential claims in equity including quantum meruit.

 • A v DG Holdings